Apply for a life-changing opportunity to volunteer in a

 The Earth has the ability—and humankind has the capability—to produce enough food for everyone.
 But it’s going to take all of us to help overcome the hurdles and make that happen.
 This is an opportunity for young leaders like you to make a difference!

-PotashCorp has partnered with Free The Children and ME to WE to offer students from Saskatchewan who are interested in the issue of food security an opportunity to volunteer in a community in Kenya in summer 2016.
+PotashCorp has partnered with WE Charity and ME to WE to offer students from Saskatchewan who are interested in the issue of food security an opportunity to volunteer in a community in Kenya in summer 2016.
 Participants will learn firsthand about sustainable development and bring the spirit of global citizenship back to their schools and communities.

 Applications will be open from March 1st to April 10th, 2016.

 Learn more about ME to WE Trips here.

 “The work being done through PotashCorp’s partnership with WE Charity is truly making an incredible difference in the lives of farmers around the world.
 Education of new farming techniques and new seed varieties are producing larger yields for fuller stomachs.
 This has been an incredible experience and glimpse into the farming lifestyle common in India.”